 Galvanic Nickel plating (NiCuNi)

 The galvanic nickel plating is a widespread method to coat sintered NdFeB-magnets.
-The coating is applied to the magnet in three layers: A basic Ni-layer, middle Cu- and at last a covering Ni-layer.
-The galvanic nickel plating has advantages considering the rigidity of the surface, the cost-effective production and the outstanding stability in moist environments and under high temperature.
+The coating is applied to the magnet in three layers: A basic Ni-layer, a middle Cu- and at last a covering Ni-layer.
+The galvanic nickel plating has advantages considering the rigidity of the surface, the cost-effective production, and the outstanding stability in moist environments and under high temperatures.
 On the other hand, it is difficult to meter the thickness of the layers.
-Additionally, the method results in a problematic adhesion and in a loss of magnetic flow caused by short circuits.
+Additionally, the method results in problematic adhesion and in a loss of magnetic flow caused by short circuits.

 Nickel electroplating (NiCuNi)

-This process is similar to the galvanic nickel electroplating.
+This process is similar to galvanic nickel electroplating.
 Unlike the galvanic nickel surface coating, the final Nickel layer is plotted chemically.
-This technique results in improved corrosion protection under the terms of sterilization, a reduced loss of the magnetic flux and enhanced adhesive properties.
+This technique results in improved corrosion protection under the terms of sterilization, a reduced loss of the magnetic flux, and enhanced adhesive properties.

 Galvanized Nickel-Tin (NiCuSn)

 The cost-effective galvanized Nickel-Tin process is suited for applications in a wet environment that require an increased adhesive properties.
 The reduced hardness of the final Tin layer has a disadvantageous effect.
 It especially exacerbates the handling of magnetized items.